 Be Careful What You Buy

 One more thing.
-For those of us who are compulsive about our kitchen gadgets, it’s important to ask those same questions before buying any new gadgets or appliances as well.
-To be honest, I avoid Pampered Chef parties these days because I really do love their products, and it’d be easy to convince myself that I love and need any number of items from the catalog.
+For those who are compulsive about our kitchen gadgets, it’s important to ask those same questions before buying any new gadgets or appliances.
+To be honest, I avoid Pampered Chef parties these days because I really love their products, and it’d be easy to convince myself that I love and need any items from the catalog.

 There is one additional question I ask myself before any purchase (or adding an item to my gift wishlist): Do I have a convenient space or something else that I’m willing to get rid of to make room for it?
-Keeping my kitchen and home uncluttered is important enough to me that I let it dictate the decisions I make in other areas, which makes it easier to just say no.
+Keeping my kitchen and home uncluttered is important enough to me that I let it dictate my decisions in other areas, making it easier to just say no.

 Do you share my love for kitchen appliances and gadgets?
 Is there something in your kitchen right now that you rarely use but haven’t wanted to let go of either?